EuropePMC/Annotations-API/README.md

 Europe PMC Annotations API provides text mining annotations contained in abstracts and open access full text articles, using the [W3C Open Annotation Data Model][1]

 The code has been written using JAVA 8.
 The development tool used is [Maven][6].
 The RESTful service  has been built using [Spring Boot][2].
-The artifact produced by the project is a war file ready to be deployed on a Tomcat 8 container.<br/>
+The artifact produced by the project is a war file ready to be deployed on a Tomcat 8 container.

 The Europe PMC Annotations API is reading the data from a MongoDB database.
 The component that it is managing the MongoDB interaction is described by the following dependency in the POM file

 <pre>